abbruzze/kernal64/README.md

 ![](https://github.com/abbruzze/kernal64/blob/master/images/c64.jpg)

 ###What's new in 1.2.5 (May 5th 2016)
-* Added support for Flyer internet modem
+* Added support for Flyer internet modem (see Wiki)
 * Minor RS-232 improvements and fixes

 ###What's new in 1.2.4 (Apr 1st 2016)